-- Form a graph on the vertex set U, corresponding to n clusters. - Find the closest pair of objects such that each object is in a different cluster, and add an edge between them. - Repeat n-k times until there are exactly k clusters.
+- Form a graph on the vertex set U, corresponding to n clusters. - Find the closest pair of objects such that each object is in a different cluster, and add an edge between them (and merge the corresponding clusters). - Repeat n-k times until there are exactly k clusters.